caspar/project2-f22-template/README.md

 unpopular_popular
 Cast your final result as DOUBLE in unpopular_popular.
 For instance, if 50% of tweets by unpopular users mention a popular user, the final output should be 0.5.

+You should write your model on file q5.sql

 ## Question 6